 Leaning how to time a class is a bit of an art.
 You get better at it with practice.
 Keep in mind, teaching a skill will take much longer than you think.

-Gwen Bortner, who is a fabulous knitting instructor, says it generally takes 3 times as long to teach something as it takes to do it on your own.
-So, if you can whip something up in 20 minutes, expect it to take an hour to each the same project.
+In her comprehensive guide to teaching craft classes, Gwen Bortner says it generally takes 3 times as long to teach something as it takes to do it on your own.
+If you can whip something up in 20 minutes, you should expect it to take an hour to each the same project.